10 Things Not To Miss In Malta

-For those in need some harder alcohol after hanging at terrifying heights, you can’t walk down Paceville without being drawn in to one of the clubs.
+For those in need of some harder alcohol after hanging at terrifying heights, you can’t walk down Paceville without being drawn in to one of the clubs.
 The centre of the St Julian’s night life, the street comes alive with thumping beats and tons of drinks offers.
+We crawled through three (to be fair, one stank of sick so we got out pretty quickly).
 Get a round of caipirinhas at Native Bar and you’re good to go… to bed.

 Rest your legs after a big night by taking a leisurely golf buggy tour of the Three Cities courtesy of Rolling Geeks.
 The Three Cities, the historic bit of Malta, are well worth seeing and the buggies come complete with a sat nav tour guide while you sit back and relax (note: less restful for your designated driver, who has to navigate cars full of angry locals).
-Luckily (for me), the tour includes an ‘SOS’ service.
-Tried and tested.
-You’re welcome.
+Luckily (for me), the tour includes an ‘SOS’ service, meaning if you go off-piste, get lost or break down then a member of staff will come and track you down.
+Tried and tested: you’re welcome.